 - Inside the ‘System Properties’ dialog box you want to navigate to the ‘Advanved’ tab, and click on the ‘Environment Variables…’ button near to bottom right of this dialog.

 - In the ‘Environment Variables’ dialog box, we need to find the ‘Path’ environment variable.
 You want to look in the bottom section, titled ‘System variables’, and search for the ‘Variable’ Path.
 Select this row and click the ‘Edit…’ button.
 This will let you see the value assigned to this environment variable.

 - This unfortunately opens a very small editor, which is too small to see the entire path.
 I would suggest copying all of the text found in the ‘Variable Value’ field into Notepad for easier reading.

 - You will notice that system path are separated by semi-colons (‘;’) and you want to make sure there is a path to your installed Java.
 You would need to ensure 32-bit and 64-bit path are both there.
 For 64-bit Windows there will be two main directories where software is installed, C:\Program Files\ is for 64-bit software, and C:\Program Files (x86)\ is for 32-bit software.
 Important part to notice is that it is my ‘java\jre7\bin\client’ directory is in it.
 If they are missing, you will need to add the appropriate path, and carefully save the value back into the environment variable.
 Click ‘OK’.

 - If the path is correct, then you can click cancel and close all the additional windows you had opened.

 Once the fix is applied remember you restart your Digital Audio Workstation (DAW) Host software for the environment variable to be picked up.
-On older windows, such as Window XP and Vista, it would require a system restart.
+On older versions of Windows, such as XP and Vista, the fix will require a system restart.